lizzieinvancouver/ospree/docs/budburst/code_for_knb_optionB_Used/_READMEospree_prep_for_knb.txt

 -nointer_2level.stan

-The prep_for_knb folder contains scripts to create ospree_bb_forknb.csv and does not need to be posted to knb)
+The prep_for_knb folder contains scripts to create ospree_bb_forknb_B.csv and was not posted to knb)